barth-lab/phenix_with_spades/README.md

 cp protocols*.settings /path/to/rosetta/main/source/src/
 cp init.Mover*ihh /path/to/rosetta/main/source/src/protocols/init/
 ```
-While the hydrate, options, protocol and Mover.ihh files are introduced by us for SPaDES, the site.settings is a necessary insert from phenix (https://phenix-online.org/documentation/extras/site.settings) while the PhenixInterface correction was proposed by a user owing to missing imports (https://rosettacommons.org/node/11491)
+While the hydrate, options, protocol and Mover.ihh files are introduced by us for SPaDES, the site.settings is a necessary insert from phenix (https://phenix-online.org/documentation/extras/site.settings) while the PhenixInterface correction was proposed by a user owing to missing imports (https://rosettacommons.org/node/11491).

 Now you've copied the necessary files, we can install Rosetta:
 ```
 cd rosetta/main/source
 rosetta.build_phenix_interface nproc=10
 ```
 Where nproc represents the number of cores you want to install across at the same time.
-The above command replaces the more standard
+The above command replaces the more standard:
 ```
 ./scons.py bin mode=release -j 10
 ```

 ## Running the demo

 Two folders are included that are critical to running the demo: `input_files` and `run_files`.
 You will need to make two small changes in `refine.sh` to indicate the path to Rosetta and its database (see `PATH/TO/ROSETTA` in file).
-After that, you shouldn't need to edit any files in any of these locations
+After that, you shouldn't need to edit any files in any of these locations.

 Update your environment variables further for the demo (if not following on from install):
 ```
 source /path/to/phenix/phenix/install_dir/phenix-1.19.2-4158/phenix_env.sh
 export PHENIX_ROSETTA_PATH=/path/to/rosetta/rosetta/
 ```
-Change into the run_files folder (this is where we will run the demo)
+Change into the run_files folder (this is where we will run the demo):
 ```
 cd run_files
 ```
-Next run prepare_input.sh in run_files (helps to prepare input files)
+Next run prepare_input.sh in run_files (helps to prepare input files):
 ```
 ./prepare_input.sh
 ```